thoth-tech/handbook/docs/company/qaprocesses.md

 | `fix/<project_task or subtask number_description>`     | For a fix                                                             |
 | `doc/<project_task orsubtask number_description>`      | Document additions/changes which are not specifically feature related |

-For an example, let&#39;s assume the following hypothetical task breakdown for the Voice Verification project (we might expect these numbers to be reflected in a Trello task cards):
+For an example, let's assume the following hypothetical task breakdown for the Voice Verification project (we might expect these numbers to be reflected in a Trello task cards):

 Product/Epic: